SleepingProgrammer/vite-react-mui-starter/README.md

 # Vite React MUI Boilerplate

-This is a boilerplate project for kickstarting your web application development using Vite, React, and Material-UI (MUI) also includes Material .
+This is a boilerplate project for kickstarting your web application development using Vite, React, and Material-UI (MUI) also includes Material icons.

 ## Features